tranhelen/tranhelen/_posts/2015-09-11-thenightimet.md

 - blog
 - life
 layout: post
+twitter_desc: A story about the night I met 'hate' and why the emotion shouldn't be vilified.
+twitter_image: 20-00card.jpg
 ---

 My life generally has been pretty positive.
 I was raised by two parents whose commitment to their partnership is nothing short of a miracle.
 My family was incredibly supportive, the majority of my childhood was happy and my growing years passed by without many negative experiences.
 In general, I have been very lucky.